dumplings102/GA-emotion-perception-analysis/README.md

 - Two jupyter notebook files ending in ".ipynb" were used for processing, analysis and visualisation of GA results.
 - R scripts located in the "R" folder were used for inferential statistics and plotting.
 - A csv file called "TMS-EEG_additional_data.csv" in the "extra_data" folder has been removed from github due to the sensitive nature of the information.
-It contains 22 columns, with 21 variables composed of demographic and clinical information regarding the subjects as referenced by their id in column 1.
+It contains 22 columns, with 21 variables composed of demographic and clinical information regarding the subjects as referenced by their ID in column 1.